git-ecosystem/git-credential-manager/docs/architecture.md

 The entry-point for GCM can be found in the `Git-Credential-Manager` project, a console application that targets both .NET and .NET Framework.
-This project emits the `git-credential-manager-core(.exe)` executable, and contains very little code - registration of all supported host providers and running the `Application` object found in `Core`.
+This project emits the `git-credential-manager(.exe)` executable, and contains very little code - registration of all supported host providers and running the `Application` object found in `Core`.